typetetris/web-app-demo/README.md

 There is a lot missing (at the moment):

+  - Configurability in the backend like listening endpoint
   - Authentication
   - Authorization
   - Persistence, because of this, I have a memory hog for now, as histories are never expired